Python3pkg/Nappy/wiki/To-Do.md

             return True

 and so forth, overriding (wrapping) just those methods that raise exceptions and handling the "we don't really care" cases accordingly.

-## caching?
-Wondering if it is worth creating a caching class that would allow you to do a bunch of things to a metric and then commit() the results.
-Seems like a lot of work for no good reason though.
-I've gone back and forth on this.

-## namespace vs dict
-Similarly I've gone back and forth on whether it would be good to allow

-    m = nr.metric('123123123')
-    print(m.description)

-vs what you have to do now:

-    m = nr.metric('123123123')
-    mdict = m.read(dictionary=True)
-    print(mdict['description'])

-a similar question exists for just letting you do:

-    m = nr.metric('123123123')
-    print(m['label'])

-My problem with both of these ideas is that the operation would involve talking to the server so it's a lot more expensive than "Just accessing an attribute" would seem to imply.
-Also it can throw exceptions of course so that's also an argument (I think) against making this that implicit unless maybe it is combined with the cache concept.

-Right now you solve all of those problems yourself by fetching the dictionary with `m.read(dictionary=True)` and just operating on the dictionary, and eventually putting it back accordingly (though you have to know whether you need to do `m.write` vs `m.update` or possibly both but that's how the NumerousApp API works).